Oligodendroglioma

 Definition

-Oligodendroglioma is a type of brain tumor that starts in cells called oligodendrocytes, which are responsible for producing myelin, a substance that insulates nerve cells.
+Oligodendroglioma is a type of brain that starts in cells called oligodendrocytes, which are responsible for producing myelin, a substance that insulates nerve cells.

 Types: